 Maryland IRA and Tax Planning Attorneys Guiding you to a Comfortable Retirement and Effective Estate Plan

 You have made enough money to put a bit aside for retirement.
 You deserve the ability to enjoy this money during your retirement, and maybe have something left over to pass on to your loved ones.
 But in order to get to that point, you will almost certainly have to utilize tax and estate planning tools.
 IRAs (“individual retirement accounts”) are often the most effective tax and estate planning financial tool you can utilize.
 However, there are different types of IRAs and unique tax treatment rules for each one.
-Therefore, it is critical to consult with experienced professionals like the Maryland IRA and Tax Planning Attorneys at Altman & Associates when creating an IRA.
-Altman & Associates’ knowledgeable attorneys carefully review your retirement and estate plans to determine the best plan for you.
+Therefore, it is critical to consult with experienced professionals when creating an IRA.
+Our attorneys carefully review your retirement and estate plans to determine the best course of action for you.
+We’re also more than happy to work alongside your other trusted advisors along the way.

 The most basic types of IRA are a Traditional IRA and a Roth IRA.
 The most significant distinction between the two is the tax treatment distinction.
 Traditional IRAs are not taxed when income is placed directly into the account.
 Rather, taxes are deferred until retirement.
 In a Roth IRA, you may only contribute income which is already taxed, but then your money grows tax free.
 Deciding which IRA to use in your estate plan is an important and nuanced decision.
 There are also rules regarding what types of assets you can place in an IRA – especially income-earning assets.
-Gary Altman, the founder of Altman & Associates, is a Certified Financial Planner™ – as well as one of the most experienced estate planning attorneys in Maryland.
-He and his team of attorneys at Altman & Associates can help you understand what types of assets will benefit the most from favorable tax treatment under various types of IRAs.
-Because tax code and relevant laws are always evolving, you need the counsel of experienced professionals who understand the law in order to save for your retirement and beyond.
+Gary Altman, the founder of Altman & Associates, is a Certified Financial Planner™ – as well as one of the most experienced estate planning attorneys in the Washington, D.C.
+Metro area.
+He, along with the Altman team, can help you understand what types of assets will benefit the most from favorable tax treatment under various types of IRAs.

 What are CRUTs and CRATs, and why might I have heard more about them?